 2. Taxis have been regulated, they are all bright yellow – and so are the fake taxis.
 Regulation doesn’t make illegal things go away.
 (That is the whole point of illegal.)
 When flagging down a taxi, make sure that it belongs to a company to limit your exposure to unpleasant experiences.
 Since they are all regulatory yellow, the only way to see it is the sign on the top, maybe on the side.
-If is only says “TAXI”, move along.
-It is still not a 100% tip as some freelance drivers have their own little branding.
+If is only says “Freelancer” or “TAXI”, move along.
+It is still not a 100% tip but this is what we follow.

 3. Due to price control, taxi is now expensive in Budapest.
 A ride between the airport and downtown (Ritz-Carlton) is 20+ euros, one way, straight line.

 4. Fare calculator under this link: http://www.budapesttaxi.hu/menetdij-kalkulator.html#english (This is not an endorsement of the company.)

 UPDATE 15/11/2017 – Taxi drivers demand another 10% raise in state controlled prices.

 5. But if you are a foreigner, don’t try to play smart with the drivers… They move the meter with their minds and the meter is always right.